 Filing taxes will look different for a lot of people next year.
-The pandemic was the catalyst of lay-offs and furloughs, and the number of Americans needing unemployment benefits sky-rocketed.
+The pandemic was the catalyst of so many people being furloughed, that the number of Americans needing unemployment benefits sky-rocketed.

 Being unemployed or furloughed changes the way you file, as well as what you’re expected to pay in state and federal taxes.
 To be sure that you get the most out of your return next year, you need to know what is taxable and which deductibles you qualify for.